deepflowio/docs/translate/translated/07-integration/02-input/01-metrics/03-telegraf.md

 # Configuring DeepFlow

-Please refer to [Configuring DeepFlow](../tracing/opentelemetry/#configuring-deepflow) section to complete the DeepFlow Agent configuration.
+Please refer to the section [Configuring DeepFlow](../tracing/opentelemetry/#配置-deepflow) to complete the DeepFlow Agent configuration.

 # Viewing Telegraf Data

-The metrics in Telegraf will be stored in DeepFlow's `ext_metrics` database.
+The metrics in Telegraf will be stored in the `ext_metrics` database of DeepFlow.
-To reduce the number of tables, DeepFlow will store all Measurements in one ClickHouse Table, and users will still see a series of data tables corresponding to the original Telegraf Measurement when they use it.
+To reduce the number of tables, DeepFlow will store all Measurements in a single ClickHouse Table, but users will still see a series of data tables corresponding to the original Telegraf Measurements.
-The original tags of Telegraf metrics can be referenced through tag.XXX, and the metric values can be referenced through metrics.YYY.
+The original tags of Telegraf metrics can be referenced via tag.XXX, and metric values can be referenced via metrics.YYY.
-At the same time, DeepFlow will also automatically inject a large number of Meta Tags and Custom Tags, allowing data collected by Telegraf to seamlessly connect with other data sources.
+At the same time, DeepFlow will automatically inject a large number of Meta Tags and Custom Tags, allowing Telegraf-collected data to be seamlessly associated with other data sources.

-When using Grafana, select the `DeepFlow` data source for search, the presentation figure is as follows:
+Using Grafana, select the `DeepFlow` data source to display the search results as shown below:

 ![Telegraf Data Integration](https://yunshan-guangzhou.oss-cn-beijing.aliyuncs.com/pub/pic/20231003651c1adb93461.png)